 To migrate a project:

-In Revizto Workspace, sign in to the source region and export the license members to a spreadsheet.
+At ws.revizto.com, sign in to the source region and export the license members to a spreadsheet.

-We recommend that you split the spreadsheet into several parts, one for each role, and set the correct roles during the import.
-This helps you to avoid manual correction of license roles.
+We recommend that you split the spreadsheet into several parts, one for each combination of a role and authentication method.
+This helps you to avoid manual correction of license roles and authentication methods.

-In Revizto application, sign in to the source region and save a local project copy (Project > Save As).
+In the Revizto application, sign in to the source region and save a local project copy (Project > Save As).